flows-network/docs/docs/external-service/cloud-vision.md

 ---
 # Cloud Vision

-The [`cloud_vision_flows` crate](https://docs.rs/cloud_vision_flows)  allows you to integrate Google Cloud Vision functionality into your flows on the `Flows Network` platform.
-You can easily perform actions such as text detection on images using Google Cloud Vision's powerful image analysis capabilities.
+The [`cloud_vision_flows`](https://docs.rs/cloud_vision_flows) library integrates key Google Cloud Vision functionalities into the `Flows Network` platform.
+You can easily perform tasks such as text detection on images using Google Cloud Vision's powerful image analysis capabilities.

 ## Trigger